Benedicta-Onyekwere/Altschool-cloud-exercises-project/README.md

 # Altschool-cloud-exercises-project
-#### This is a documentation of the exercises given in this project which shows the progress i have made in this program.
+#### This is a detailed documentation of the exercises given in this project which shows the progress i have made in this program.